cfu288/CellNeuro/Notes.md

       * Schwann cells help regenerate nerve damage
       * Oligodentrocytes actually block axon regrowth.
 Complex issue.
         * Oligodentrocytes block axon regrowth because it prevents mistakes that could be made during regrowth.
-    * Similarities between gilia and neurons:
-      * Electrical potentials across membranes exist in both
-      * Change in response to signals - electrical and neurotransmitters
-      * Glial cells are electrically connected to each other and can be connected ot neurons as well
+    * **Similarities between gilia and neurons** -  Electrical potentials across membranes exist in both, Change in response to signals - electrical and neurotransmitters, Glial cells are electrically connected to each other and can be connected to neurons as well
-    * Differences between gilia and neuons:
-      * Glial cells electrical potential changes are much smaller
-      * Glial cells do not have AP
-      * Glial cells have smaller cell bodies and are smaller
+    * **Differences between gilia and neuons** - Glial cells electrical potential changes are much smaller, Glial cells do not have AP, Glial cells have smaller cell bodies and are smaller

 ## Organization of Neural structure
   * Even single cell organisms have some type of nervous systems.